PySimpleSQL/pysimplesql/README.md

 db.auto_bind(win) # automatically bind the window to the database
 ```

-Furthering that, db.auto_bind() could have been done like this:
+db.auto_bind() likewise can be peeled back to it's own components and could have been written like this:
 ```python
 db.auto_add_tables()
 self.auto_add_relationships()